-There’s only one thing that will stop you wanting to dance the night away on your wedding day – sore feet.
+There’s only one thing that will stop you wanting to dance the night away on your wedding day – sore feet from your wedding shoes.
 If you can’t bear the thought of swapping your pricey designer wedding heels for something comfier, you’ll have to bite the bullet and break them in!

 We’ve come up with seven simple ways to make sure your feet don’t fall off at the end of the night - so whether you’re wearing kitten or skyscraper heels, our easy hacks are guaranteed to keep your feet happy all night long.

 Image - The Light Painters

 You probably don’t want to wear your pretty new shoes out and about, so slip them on while you're at home when you’re watching telly or sorting your table plan.
 You can even keep your new heels on overnight – that’ll wear them in!

 READ MORE: Our Guide to Choosing Your Wedding Shoes

 You don’t want to give yourself blisters early on so if they are a bit sore when you first wear them at home, slip them off.
 The occasional 10 minutes every so often is much better than only wearing them once for two hours and getting a painful blister.